 The TSA really does try to help people who are not super familiar with going through their checkpoints – these are a few ways they try to help:

-This is probably one of the most often-asked question – in my observations, usually about medications and food products ;-).
+This is probably one of the most often-asked questions – in my observations, usually about medications and food products ;-).
 Well, the TSA’s got you covered, with answers regarding:

-For any items not listed in the above categories, you can snap a picture or send a question to AskTSA on Twitter.
-They’re apparently available on that Facebook link as well, but to be honest, their Facebook page hasn’t been updated since 2016, and I’ve read of people who’ve written to them there and didn’t get an answer, so proceed there at your own risk.
+For any items not listed in the above categories, you can snap a picture or send a question to AskTSA on Twitter – they WILL respond!
+They’re apparently available on that Facebook link as well, but to be honest, I’ve read of people who’ve written to them there and didn’t get an answer, so proceed there at your own risk.
 Anyway, they’re available to answer your question (at least on Twitter, for sure) from 9am to 7pm ET on weekdays and weekends/holidays.

 If you’d like to see some of the more humorous & interesting things people have asked TSA if they can bring with them onto their planes, click here or here or here.
 Also, check out their Instagram :-).
 Oh, and there’s also this, from Twitter: